edleeenna/free-genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 - The table should only include nouns, verbs, adverbs, adjectives
 - do not provide particles in the vocabulary table, student needs to figure the correct particles to use
 - The table of vocabulary should only have the following columns: Japanese, Romaji, English
+- Ensure there are no repeats. e.g. if miru verb is repeated twice.
+- if there is more than one version of a word, show the most common example

 ### Sentence Structure
 - Do not provide particles in the sentence structure